 And so eventually, every political system will fail.
 We can see this if we look at history.
 Monarchies fall to revolutions.
 Totalitarian leaders are taken out by military coups.
 Democracies vote in dictators.
 Empires fall due to invasions or internal decay.

 In the past, sometimes groups of people could leave old countries and go establish new countries with new political systems to escape oppression or corruption in their countries of origin.
-But as we see in the US, even a country built on semi-Christian principles and morality (although not without its own dark periods due to sin) ends up with the sorts of scandals and dishonesty and problems that we see today, which are seemingly bringing it to a point of political and economic crisis.
+But as we see in the USA, even a country built on semi-Christian principles and morality (although not without its own dark periods due to sin) ends up with the sorts of scandals and dishonesty and problems that we see today, which are seemingly bringing it to a point of political and economic crisis.

 But we can also guarantee that every political system will fail simply because of the principle of human sinfulness.
 It is impossible for sinful humans to design a perfect system which can restrain human sin.
 Even a system of checks and balances assumes that at least one of those checks or balances can correct the others.
 But if each is infiltrated and corrupted one way or another, then that system will also fail.

 Some say the solution is better education, or better parenting, or more ethical or religious instruction.
 But there is no system or philosophy that can totally eliminate sinfulness in humans.
 Sinful humans cannot eradicate sin, regardless of what we try.
-It has been sinful human attempts to impose morality upon people by force which produces the most awful results, whether that morality was Christian or communist.
+It has been sinful human attempts to impose morality upon people by force which produces the most awful results, whether that morality was Christian or Communist.

 What then is the solution?
 Keep reading to the end of the article...